 Real Estate Development in Other Parts of the World

 Take for instance the United Kingdom, more specifically the country of England within the United Kingdom.
 In England, it is more apparent that land isn’t as plentiful as it is in the United States.
 A good example of this would be in the popularity of semi-detached homes.
-Although when traveling England, you will see houses that “stand alone” or are detached, semi-detached homes are far more commonplace.
-Besides the historical and economic reasons behind the common semi-detached homes in England; semi-detached homes make sense from a limited land standpoint.
-When homes are joined, such as duplexes, twins, or semi-detached homes, they take up less land than a house that is detached or stands alone.
-With the understanding of land as a finite resource, we come to the realization that smart real estate development is imperative for our well-being as a society.
+When traveling England, you will see houses that “stand alone” or are detached.
+Semi-detached homes are far more commonplace.
+Besides the historical and economic reasons behind the common semi-detached homes in England, semi-detached homes make sense from a limited land standpoint.
+When duplexes, twins, or semi-detached homes are joined, they take up less land than a stand alone or detached house.
+Understanding that land is a finite resource, we realize that smart real estate development is imperative for our societal well-being.

 Kids Need Wild Places, Too.

-Today, you’re likely to see more than one child staring at a screen – whether it is an iPhone, IPad, or Television.
-Although there are benefits to children being technologically savvy, many bemoan the state of childhood today due to the infiltration of technology.
-Many people recollect when their parents made them “go outside and play”.
-Yet how can the children of today or tomorrow be expected to “go outside and play” when the places to play outside are increasingly limited?
+Today, you’re likely to see many children staring at an iPhone, IPad, or Television screen.
+Although there are benefits to technology, many bemoan the state of childhood today.
+The vast infiltration of technology is the main concern.
+Many people recollect when their parents made them “go outside and play.”
+Yet how can the children today be expected to “go outside and play” when places to play outside are increasingly limited?
 Someone coined the phrase, “Kids need wild places, too.”
-Conservation easements can encourage the protection of “wild places” for children and future generations to enjoy.
-An attorney real estate can help you decide if a conservation easement would be smart for your property.
+Conservation easements can encourage the protection and enjoyment of “wild places” for children and future generations.
+A real estate attorney can help you decide if a conservation easement would be smart for your property.

 What are conservation easements?

 Florida Statute 704.06 defines and details the creation, acquisition, and enforcement of conservation easements in Florida.
-Conversation easements include more than natural habitats full of wildlife like swamps, marshes, and pine flatwoods.
+Conversation easements include more than natural habitats.
+They are not simply full of wildlife like swamps, marshes, and pine flatwoods.
 Properties that can fall under the protection of conservation easements include properties or sites of architectural or cultural significance.
 Florida Statute 704.06(1) defines a conservation easement as:

 “a right or interest in real property which is appropriate to retaining land or water areas predominantly in their natural, scenic, open, agricultural, or wooded condition; retaining such areas as suitable habitat for fish, plants, or wildlife; retaining the structural integrity or physical appearance of sites or properties of historical, architectural, archaeological, or cultural significance; or maintaining existing land uses and which prohibits or limits any or all of the following…”

-As specified further in Florida Statute 704.06(1), some of the activities which are prohibited or limited on such land includes the construction of buildings, dumping waste, removal of vegetation, and more.
+As specified further in Florida Statute 704.06(1), some activities are prohibited or limited on such land.
+They include the construction of buildings, dumping waste, removal of vegetation, and more.
 Curious about the length and the creation of conservation easements?
 Florida Statute 704.06(2) specifies:

 “Conservation easements are perpetual, undivided interests in property and may be created or stated in the form of a restriction, easement, covenant, or condition in any deed, will, or other instrument executed by or on behalf of the owner of the property, or in any order of taking.”

 Additionally, it is important to note that, “Conservation easements shall run with the land and be binding on all subsequent owners of the servient estate.”
 Florida Statute 704.06(4).
-An attorney real estate can decode legalese and explain what phrases such as “run with the land” mean.
-Speaking with an attorney real estate can help you decide whether you qualify for a property tax exemption as well.
+A real estate attorney can decode legalese.
+They can explain what phrases such as “run with the land” mean.
+Speaking with a real estate lawyer can help you decide whether you qualify for a property tax exemption as well.

 Do you qualify for a conservation easement property tax exemption?